Coronavirus infections jump to three-month high in the Washington region

 Despite the local rise in cases, rates of infection across the region are about half the national average.

-Amy R. Sapkota, a professor of environmental health at the University of Maryland, said doctors are beginning to see more transmissions in younger people attending events like family birthday parties for children, as well as college students involved in social activities.
+Amy R. Sapkota, a professor of environmental health at the University of Maryland, said doctors are beginning to see more transmissions in younger people attending events like birthday parties for children, as well as college students involved in social activities.

 “Many people want their lives to go back to normal,” Sapkota said.
 “People are tired of wearing masks, social distancing.
 This combination of factors is contributing to the increase we’re seeing.”